-Thanks to the generous support of the Alexander Tutsek-Stiftung, the Pinakothek der Moderne was able to acquire an important work for its photography collection.
+Thanks to the generous support of the Alexander Tutsek-Stiftung, the Pinakothek der Moderne was able to acquire an important work for its photography collection in 2018.
 The spectacular purchase of the famous series The Brown Sisters by the photographer Nicholas Nixon added an iconic work to the collection of the Pinakothek der Moderne.
 The series of forty-four photographs has long since been on the wish list of Dr. Inka Graeve Ingelmann, director of the Collection of Photography and New Media.
 To make that possible, the Alexander Tutsek-Stiftung has covered the entire cost of the purchase.

 “We are aware that public positions are scarcely in a position any longer to acquire significant works for their collections without private support.
 Outstanding works are, however, indispensable to building an internationally respected collection, to the reputation of the institution in question, and for the City of Munich and the Free State of Bavaria,” says the chairwoman of the board, Dr. Eva-Maria Fahrner-Tutsek.